In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 The youngest of four children (big brother Jordan is 16, Lillie, eight, and Sienna, five) Esmé, now three, was diagnosed with a rare high-grade form of ependymoma whilst still just one year old.
 GPs had previously diagnosed a sickness bug or urinary tract infection.
-Esmé underwent major surgery and is currently nearing the end of a gruelling 18 months on chemotherapy.
+Esmé underwent major surgery and completed a gruelling 19 months of chemotherapy.

 Here is Esmé’s story as told by her mother, Wendy…